Personal

 move back and forth along the associated stator arms while rotating

 in opposite directions to each other to generate a reactive force.
-This

-resting background help.
+a resting background help.

 The new electromagnetic propulsion system, as described, appears to be an innovative approach to generating thrust without relying on external interactions or a "resting background help."
 Here's a breakdown of its components and how it's designed to function: